olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 DriverManager.getConnection("jdbc:mysql://localhost:3306/test?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC", "root", "rootroot");

-You may adjust the Time zone to your own Time zone obviously.
+You can adjust the Time zone to your own Time zone obviously.

 ### Testing

-The app has unit tests and integration tests written.
+The application has unit tests and integration tests written.
 These tests need to be triggered from maven-surefire plugin.

 To run the tests from Maven, go to the folder that contains the pom.xml file and execute the below command.